Valthoron/hexapod-mk1-python/README.md

 Main controller routine is `python3 Main.py`.

 To calibrate servos, `python3 ServoCalibration.py` commands all joints to preset angles and continually reads the configuration XML for bias values.

+## Licensing
+This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.